Holy-Pentagram/rule-based-chatbot/README.md

-# Description:
-# SLM is a simple rule-based chatbot that replies based on predefined phrases and responses.
+SLM is a simple rule-based chatbot that replies based on predefined phrases and responses.
-# You can train it by giving it example conversations, and it will respond accordingly.
+You can train it by giving it example conversations, and it will respond accordingly.

 # Upgrade pip
 pip install --upgrade pip